 Don’t Carry Spare Keys in Your Wallet

 The best move is to keep your spare key with a relative or friend.
-If you're ever locked out, it may take a little bit longer to retrieve your backup key, but that's a relatively minor inconvenience.
+If you’re ever locked out, it may take a little bit longer to retrieve your backup key, but that’s a relatively minor inconvenience.
+Or, consider a smart digital lock such as Google’s Nest x Yale Smart Lock.

 Don’t Carry Blank Checks in Your Wallet